MWC-Developer/HttpTraceAnalyser/README.md

 # HTTP Trace Analyser

 A Windows desktop app for opening HTTP trace captures produced by different tools, browsing the request/response list, filtering and highlighting rows of interest, and inspecting individual request/response bodies with format-aware viewers.
+Multiple trace files can be loaded concurrently as independent **sessions**, each with its own filter and highlight configuration, switchable from an always-visible sessions panel or driven externally via the built-in MCP server.

 Built with WPF on **.NET 10** (`net10.0-windows`).